jimporter/mike/README.md

 releasing a new version and updating the `latest` alias to point to this new version), you can pass `-u`/`--update-aliases` to allow this.

-By default, aliases create a simple HTML redirect to the real version of the docs; to create a copy of the docs for each alias, you can pass `--alias-type=copy`.
+By default, each alias creates a symbolic link to the base directory of the real version of the docs; to create a copy of the docs for each alias, you can pass `--alias-type=copy`, or to use a simple HTML redirect for each page, you can pass `--alias-type=redirect`.
 If you're using redirects, you can customize the redirect template with `-T`/`--template`; this takes a path to a [Jinja][jinja] template that accepts an `{{href}}` variable.

 If you'd like to specify a title for this version that doesn't match the version string, you can pass `-t TITLE`/`--title=TITLE` as well.